The seal of John d'Ibelin, Balian's eldest son.

 Balian was born in the crusader Kingdom of Jerusalem around the middle of the 12th century (the exact year is not recorded).
 There is no narrative of the family's origin or early history and based on charters witnessed by one or another individual historians have tried to construct a family history, but do not agree among themselves.

 It is certain that First Baron of Ibelin died in or about 1150, and was succeeded as Baron of Ibelin by his eldest son Hugh.
-However, it is not clear whether Hugh (always referred to as "of Ibelin,") also inherited the baronies of Ramla and Mirabel, to which the First Baron's widow, Helvis, was heiress.
+However, it is not clear whether Hugh (always referred to as "of Ibelin,") also inherited the barony of Ramla, to which the First Baron's widow, Helvis, was heiress.
 Some historians postulate that Helvis did not become the heiress until after the death of her brother, shortly before Hugh's own death.
-Another explanation is that Hugh was the son of an earlier marriage and so only inherited the paternal barony, while Ramla and Mirabel went immediately to Helvis' eldest son, Baldwin.
-In any case, Hugh died childless in or about 1171, and the titles of Ibelin, Ramla and Mirabel were then jointly held by Baldwin.
+Another explanation is that Hugh was the son of an earlier marriage and so only inherited the paternal barony of Ibelin, while Ramla and Mirabel went immediately to Helvis' eldest son, Baldwin.
+Alternatively, the law by which the heirs to a vassal holding two or more fiefs divided the fiefs among them may already have been operating.
+In any case, Balian, as the third son, was initially landless.

 From this point onwards, Balain took part in all of the major military campaigns of the next decade and was also member of the High Court of Jerusalem.
 Significantly, in 1183 when Baldwin IV decided to crown his nephew during his own lifetime to reduce the risk of a succession crisis, Balian was selected -- ahead of all the more senior and important barons in the kingdom -- to carry the child on his shoulders to the Church of the Holy Sepulcher.